rarepotato8de/Candy87/README.md

 # Candy87: A universal TKL PCB
-The Candy87 PCB was exclusively made for and in cooperation with [Candykeys](https://candykeys.com/) and designed to fit the Geonworks F1-8X V2 and other TKL keyboards with H87/H88 footprint.
+The Candy87 Hotswap PCB was exclusively made for and in cooperation with [Candykeys](https://candykeys.com/) and designed to fit the Geonworks F1-8X V2 and other TKL keyboards that are using a H87/H88 footprint.
+It supports ISO, ANSI and both 6.25U and 7U bottom row.

 TODO: Image